 This study indicated the unsuitability of subjective scales for ergonomic assessment in fruit harvesting tasks undertaken by the Hispanic migrant workers, as compared to the uses of cardiac measures and the muscle fatigue of trapezius.
 Particularly, the finding from this study that the subjective scales were more sensitive to heavy workload is relevant to a previous work; that is, while Borg scale could detect a major change in task difficulty, it was found unsuitable to identify minor changes of task difficulty and discomfort, in contrast to the capability of EMG at biceps brachii and triceps brachii (Shafti et al., 2016).
 On a contrary, Borg CR10 was found to be more sensitive to a light load than EMG MPF did; that is, in a laboratory study using the EMG MPF of trapezius and Borg CR10 during arm abduction, there was a strong negative correlation between the MPF and the CR10 scores at heavy load while the MPF did not change at low load (Öberg et al., 1994).
-Above all, this study found increases over time in both EMG MPF and Borg CR10; however, we did not address whether the objective measure of muscle fatigue like EMG or the subjective discomfort responses like Borg scales could provide a better ergonomic assessment.
+Above all, this study found increases over time in both EMG MPF and Borg CR10; however, we did not address whether the direct measure of muscle fatigue like EMG or the subjective discomfort responses like Borg scales could provide a better ergonomic assessment.

 Newly developed subjective rating scales like Omni RPE may be used for certain contexts, in this case, when farmworkers actually performed heavy work but not the light work.
-This subjective measurement could, thus, be used as a complement of their corresponding objective measurement rather than as standalone tools.
+This subjective measurement could, thus, be used as a complement of their corresponding direct measurement rather than as standalone tools.
 Even though a previous study found that the Omni RPE in a pictorial face format was correlated with heart rate and respiratory rate in both men and women (Huang & Chiou, 2013), Omni RPE alone was not distinguishable across different walking and running loads in children whereas the oxygen consumption did (Kung et al., 2020).

 4.3 Study limitations

 A number of systematic biases in this study should be mentioned.
-Firstly, the presence of researchers in the field might have altered the way the participants worked; thus, the objective directly-measured outcomes on muscle fatigue or metabolic load may be affected.
+Firstly, the presence of researchers in the field might have altered the way the participants worked; thus, the directly-measured outcomes on muscle fatigue or metabolic load may be affected.
 Secondly, the administration of the Borg and Omni questionnaires could have interrupted the workers’ lunch break.
 It is possible that some workers ended up answering the questions as fast as they could rather than did it attentively.

 Moreover, there was a limitation associated with the heart rate measurement.
 In the ideal situation, a resting heart rate should be measured in a recumbent position.
 However, in this study, heart rates were measured during a quiet sitting position prior to the work shift, and then the measured values were subtracted by 10 as per the equation (ii) similarly to the previous work (Thamsuwan et al., 2019); in other words, the resting heart rate was obtained by approximation rather than exact measurement.